 Vander felt a rain drop on his nose.
 His smile faded.

 Honchkrow howled in pain.
 Its movements were more spastic.

 "Use Fire Spin and break away!"

 Vander tucked her underneath his t-shirt.
-It was an improvement.

 The downpour picked up.

 His clothes would be soaked soon.
 Vander wished he had brought her poké ball.
 He turned to Honchkrow.